Extbech/Deep-Fake-Detection/README.md

 # Deep-Fake-Detection
+- Project rules:
+  - The project accounts the 40 % of your grade  (working code + written report + presentation).
+  - You will get a grade based on the novelty, quality and complexity of the project, along with the ability to show use of appropriate models, preprocessing techniques and evaluation strategies.
+  - The projects are done in groups of 2-4.

+- Please see project guidelines.

+- These are the list of projects suggested but you are free to choose your own topic as well:
+  - Deep fake detection challenge
+    - We will use the dataset from https://www.kaggle.com/c/deepfake-detection-challenge/overviewLinks to an external site.
+    - Explore different deep neural network architectures
+    - Copying existing notebooks will result in disqualification
+    - The solution should be using tensorflow APIs or pytorch or any other framework

 - Decide the topic
 - Specify the preferences here
 - Deadline for registering the project is 20.03.2023 (11.59 pm).